Dherse/masterproef/abstract.typ

 ```
 ] <lst_hello_world>

-=== Synthesizable blocks
+=== Synthesisable blocks
 PHÔS makes a semantic difference between functions and synthesisable blocks.
-Synthesizable blocks are similar to functions but can take in and return signals.
+Synthesisable blocks are similar to functions but can take in and return signals.
 This distinction encourages the user to separate the concerns between their parameters' computation and the circuit's signal flow they are trying to build.
 In @lst_syn_block, such a synthesisable block performs filtering on an input signal.
 It also shows some of the unique features of PHÔS, such as using the pipe operator (`|>`) to chain operations and the ability to express SI units directly in the code.

-#figure(caption: [Synthesizable block in PHÔS. ])[
+#figure(caption: [Synthesisable block in PHÔS. ])[
 ```phos
 syn my_circuit(input: optical) -> optical {
     optical |> filter(1550 nm, bandwidth = 10 GHz)